tomastm07/Airborne-Field-Boundary-Recognition/README.md

 # Aerial Field Boundary Recognition Using HED

-In this project, we leverage drone-captured images to detect field boundaries.
+In this project, I leverage drone-captured images to detect field boundaries.
 Due to proprietary restrictions, the dataset is kept private.

 ### Training Model